Tencent/Hippy/README.md

 1. Follow [Build the iOS simulator with js demo](https://github.com/Tencent/Hippy#build-the-ios-simulator-with-js-demo) or [Build the Android app with js demo](https://github.com/Tencent/Hippy#build-the-android-app-with-js-demo) first to build the App.
 2. `cd` to `examples` hippy-react-demo or hippy-vue-demo.
 3. Run `npm install` to install demo js dependencies.
-4. Run `npm run hippy:dev` and `npm run hippy:debug` respectively to start the live debug mode.
+4. Run `npm run hippy:dev` and `npm run hippy:debug` (`npm run hippy:local-debug` will link to source code in packages) respectively to start the live debug mode.

 > On example debug mode, npm packages such as @hippy/react, @hippy/vue are linked to `packages` > `[different package]` > `dist`(not node_modules), so if you have changed js package source code and want to make it take effect in target example, please call `npm run build` at root directory again.
 >